Fulvia1989/zoom-image-ionic-angular/README.md

 ﻿# zoom-image-ionic-angular
 This app has been made in Angular 19 and Ionic 8, **completely standalone**.
-I needed to implement an image-zooming funcionality for a project of mine, compatible both with web and mobile devices: so I made some research.
+I needed to implement an image-zooming functionality for a project of mine, compatible both with web and mobile devices: so I made some research.
 And boy it was frustrating...

 I came up with three different solutions, each implementing a different library/toolkit.